-FloScan was bought out last year and is under new ownership.
-The new owner has continued production of the original line of aircraft fuel flow sensors and we are working on introducing a new line of gas and diesel fuel monitoring display instrumentation by the latter part of this year or early 2020.
-At this time, we can still supply the following FloScan models or spare parts used in older systems:
+FloScan is under new ownership.
+We are now working on introducing a new line of gas and diesel fuel monitoring display instrumentation for Aviation and Marine markets.
+At this time, we can still supply these select FloScan models or spare parts used in older systems:

 - Gasoline and diesel fuel flow sensors used in marine and generator applications

 - Fuel pulsation damper and flow homogenizer canisters

 - FloNET / NMEA 2000 Interface Systems (gas and diesel models)

 - TwinScan GPH/LPH and Tach Systems (twin gasoline models only)

 Unfortunately, the Multi-function Meter models (7000/8000/9000 Series) are no longer available for resale.
 However, it may be possible to repair existing instrument heads depending on the condition of the unit.
 If you wish to receive a quote for any of the products listed above or for repair info, contact Joe Dydasco at firstname.lastname@example.org.
 You can also request to be put on the email list to be notified when the new display instrumentation becomes available.

 We thank you for your past business and look forward to serving you again.

 History of FloScan Aircraft Flow Transducers